 Real Estate Agents Bring Value

-• Agents help identify and access potential issues that should be addressed before listing the property in order to avoid pitfalls during the negotiation process.
+- Agents help identify and address potential issues before listing the property to avoid pitfalls during the negotiation process.

-• An agent can advise you on how to properly stage, enhance and add curb appeal for added value to the price.
+- An agent can advise you on how to properly stage, enhance, and add curb appeal to increase the price.

-• Agents can provide professional quality photos and a comprehensive description in order to get the buyer’s interest.
+- Agents can provide professional-quality photos and a comprehensive description to capture the buyer’s interest.

-• An agent can market your property with MUCH MORE than an Open House.
-They use a variety of tools, including Facebook ads and retargeting, to help get as much exposure as possible for a listing.
+- An agent can market your property with MUCH MORE than an Open House.
+They use a variety of tools, including Facebook ads and retargeting, to maximize exposure for a listing.

-• Agents provide MLS listings.
-NOTE: FSBO must now negotiate with a Realtor to list the MLS property for a fee.
+- Agents provide MLS listings.
+NOTE: FSBO must now negotiate with a Realtor to list the property in the MLS for a fee.

-• Agents are familiar with the unique rules and regulations of the area and can help avoid a lot of heartaches, throughout the sales process.
+- Agents are familiar with the area’s unique rules and regulations and can help avoid a lot of heartache throughout the sales process.

-• An agent is a professional negotiator.
-They are extremely skilled in dealing with issues during the inspection phase and the final sale price.
+- An agent is a professional negotiator.
+They are extremely skilled at handling issues during the inspection phase and at the final sale price.

-• Agents can also help negotiate repairs as well.
+- Agents can also help negotiate repairs.
 They know what really needs to be completed and what can be countered or declined.

 For example, many buyers are under the impression that sellers must repair any defects found in the inspection.
 That is not so.